mzf666/MATPO/README.md

 To add new tools or worker-agents, you need to:

 1. **Update the agent-tool configuration file**: modify the `examples/sglang_multiturn/config/tool_config/mcp_tool_config_full_agent.yaml` agent-tool configuration file following the instructions in the following subsections.
-2. **Update the system prompt of your training data**: update the system prompt of your training data accordingly, to ensure the planner-agent recieve the instructions to call new tools or new worker-agents correctly.
+2. **Update the system prompt of your training data**: update the system prompt of your training data accordingly, to ensure the planner-agent receive the instructions to call new tools or new worker-agents correctly.
 A script to establish training data with updated system prompts based on a new agent-tool configuration file is provided in `examples/data_preprocess/update_system_prompt.py`.

 In the following subsections, we present some examples on how to add new tools or worker-agents by modifying the agent-tool configuration file.